-In 1990, Congress enacted the Children’s Television Act (CTA) to increase the amount of educational and informational programming for children available on television.
-The CTA requires each broadcast television station in the United States to serve the educational and informational needs of children through its overall programming, including programming specifically designed to serve these needs (“core programming”).
-It also limits the amount of time broadcasters and cable operators can devote to advertisements during children’s programs.
+The Children's Television Act requires each U.S. broadcast television station to air programming specifically designed to serve the educational and informational needs of children.
+It also limits the amount of time broadcasters and cable operators can devote to advertisements during children's programs.

-- identify core programs by displaying the symbol E/I throughout the program; and
+- Identify core programs by displaying the symbol E/I throughout the program.

 Core programming is specifically designed to serve the educational and informational needs of children 16 years of age and under, including the child's intellectual/cognitive or social/emotional needs.
 In addition, core programming:

 - Serves the educational and informational needs of children as a significant purpose.

 - Is aired between 7:00 a.m. and 10:00 p.m.

 For digital broadcasters that choose to multicast more than one stream of video programming, the minimum amount of core programming the station must air increases in proportion to the amount of free video programming offered by the broadcaster on multicast channels.

 Commercial television stations must provide information identifying educational programs for children to publishers of program guides and TV listings.

 FCC rules limit the amount of commercial matter that can be aired in children's television programming for an audience of children 12 years old and younger to 10.5 minutes per hour on weekends and 12 minutes per hour on weekdays.
 The FCC also requires this program material be separated from commercials by intervening and unrelated program material.
 The time limits do not apply to public television stations because these stations are generally prohibited from airing commercials.

 The display of website addresses during programs directed to children ages 12 and under is permitted only if the website meets the following criteria: